willarliss/Variable-Chooser/README.md

 ![](/example.png)

 The problem is demonstrated graphically below.
 Each point in the plot represents a subset/combination of variables.
-The points closest the the origin are those which satisfy the criteria described above.
+The points closest to the origin are those which satisfy the criteria described above.